lupyuen/lupyuen.github.io/src/forgejo.md

 _What if we accidentally Merge a PR downstream?
 And our Read-Write Mirror goes out of sync?_

 If our Read-Write Mirror goes out of sync: We __Hard-Revert the Commits__ in our Read-Write Mirror.
-Which will sync it with the Read-Only Mirror again...
+Which will keep it in sync again with the Read-Only Mirror...

 ```bash
 ## Download our Read-Write Mirror